Irish Castles and Manors

 If you arrive early enough, you may wish to have afternoon tea in the Castle.

 Day 8 – Dublin/Belfast or North Antrim Coast

 Relax in your luxurious Castle surroundings or travel to any one of a number of intriguing destinations.
 Spend the day in Dublin City seeing the best the capital has to offer including the Guinness Storehouse, Trinity College and the Book of Kells and if possible historic Kilmainham Gaol.

-Alternatively travel the short journey north from the Castle to Belfast City in Northern Ireland.
-The world's largest dry dock is here, testament to the building of the Titanic here.
+Alternatively, travel the short journey north from the Castle to Belfast City in Northern Ireland.
+The world's largest dry dock is here, a testament to the building of the Titanic here.
 Take one of the cities famed Black Cab Tours and let your experienced, impartial and friendly driver acquaint you with the social and political history & culture of Belfast.
 Well worth a visit is the new Titanic Exhibition and the Cathedral Quarter.

 If you prefer to leave out the cities on your last full day, bypass Belfast and head north to the beautiful Glens of Antrim dotted with quaint villages.
 From here, make sure to walk the stunning Carrick-a-Rede Rope Bridge which spans a gaping chasm between the coast and a small island used by fishermen.
 From here travel to the Giant’s Causeway.
-The Causeway was formed 70,000,000 years ago by massive volcanic activity is contradicted only by local legend.
+The Causeway was formed 70,000,000 years ago by massive volcanic activity is contradicted only by a local legend.

 After the Causeway, travel to the nearby Dunluce Castle.
 This spectacular castle was shaped when the sea cut deep into the land, exploiting cracks in either side of the rock.
 The early Christians and the Vikings were drawn to this romantic place and an early Irish fort once stood here.